arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

     LET values = ['the', 'quick', 'foxx', 'jumps', 'over', 'the', 'dog'] RETURN CONCAT(values[0], values[1], values[2], values[3], values[4], values[5], values[6])

+The spread operator can also be used on input objects.
+In this case it will add all the attributes of the input object into the target object.

+Consider the following example query:

+    LET name = { first: "John", middle: "J", last: "Doe" }
+    RETURN { id: "1234", age: 39, ...obj, active: true }

+The above query will return the merge object, which will be

+    { id: "1234", age: 39, first: "John", middle: "J", last: "Doe", active: true }

 #### Usability syntax improvements